vortex-logger/vortex-logger/docs/help.md

   to the equivalent Google Cloud Logging fields.

 <a id="grafana-loki"></a>
-## Using Grafana Loki to evaluate bingo logs in a kubernetes cluster
+## Using Grafana Loki to evaluate zenlog logs in a kubernetes cluster

-To get bingo logs into Grafana Loki there are two options:
+To get zenlog logs into Grafana Loki there are two options:

-1. **Push:** Use [bingo-loki](https://github.com/Julien-R44/bingo-loki) to send logs directly to Loki.
+1. **Push:** Use [zenlog-loki](https://github.com/Julien-R44/zenlog-loki) to send logs directly to Loki.
 1. **Pull:** Configure Grafana Promtail to read and properly parse the logs before sending them to Loki.
    Similar to Google Cloud logging, this involves remapping the log levels.
 See this [article](https://medium.com/@janpaepke/structured-logging-in-the-grafana-monitoring-stack-8aff0a5af2f5) for details.